tahoe-lafs/zfec/zfec/README.rst

 Performance
 -----------

+To run the benchmarks, execute the included bench/bench_zfec.py script with optional --k= and --m= arguments.

 On my Athlon 64 2.4 GHz workstation (running Linux), the "zfec" command-line tool encoded a 160 MB file with m=100, k=94 (about 6% redundancy) in 3.9 seconds, where the "par2" tool encoded the file with about 6% redundancy in 27